Cyb3rGhoul/JARVIS-for-desktop/README.md

     d.
 ChatGPT Integration: Integrating the OpenAI API to leverage ChatGPT for natural language processing and generating intelligent responses to user queries.

     e.
-Automation Libraries: Utilizing Python's built-in libraries such as subprocess, os, or automation-specific libraries like pyautogui for task automation.
+Automation Libraries: Utilizing Python's built-in libraries such as subprocess, os, automation-specific libraries like pyautogui for task automation.

-4. Benefits and Impact:
+## Benefits and Impact:
 The Jarvis AI Desktop Assistance Project offers several benefits and has a significant impact on user productivity and convenience:

     a.
 Streamlined User Experience: By providing a voice-controlled interface and automating tasks, Jarvis simplifies user interactions and saves time.